helixarch/debtap/README.md

 **Q: Debtap needs a lot of time to convert a package.
 So, why this is happening?**

 **A:** Like I said, debtap is focused on accuracy.
-It won't just unpank a .deb package and then repackage its data to an Arch Linux package, ignoring metadata.
+It won't just unpack a .deb package and then repackage its data to an Arch Linux package, ignoring metadata.
 Depending on the speed of your processor and the package itself, conversion can take from a few seconds to several minutes.

 **Q: During conversion I get several warning messages, why?**